viran/fundamental-styles/README.md

 npm install fundamental-styles --save
 ````

 > NOTE: We only distribute the fonts, icons and compiled CSS and [the SASS source](https://github.com/SAP/fundamental-styles/tree/master/scss), not the full project or HTML for specific components.
-If your project uses LESS, see [LESS compatible Fiori Fundamentals](https://github.com/SAP/fundamental-styles/wiki/LESS-compatible-Fiori-Fundamentals).

 ## Working with the Project